Rape paralysis: Prevalence

 A 2017 Scandinavian study reported that 70% of the 298 women who had visited an emergency clinic within a month of experiencing sexual violence had experienced 'significant tonic immobility' (paralysis) when it happened.
 48% even reported 'extreme tonic immobility' during the sexual assault.
-Moreover, 189 (almost two-thirds) of the women developed a post-traumatic stress disorder (PTSD) and major depression.
+Moreover, 189 (almost two-thirds) of the women developed post-traumatic stress disorder (PTSD) and major depression.

 Social issues

 Awareness of paralysis

 In modern societies, a large portion of the population does not yet know what paralysis (sometimes called freezing) is, when it happens and how often.
 For example, a 2021 Dutch survey of I & O Research commissioned by Amnesty International involving 1,059 Dutch-speaking students showed that 22% had never heard of freezing (in the sense of 'paralysis') before, and 25% had heard of it, but did not know exactly what it meant; the remaining 53% did know.
 59% of the students aged 18 or younger did not know what it was; 42% had never even heard of it.
 However, the older the students, the more they knew about it (61% of those aged 25 and older knew what paralysis).
 Moreover, only 33% of the students who did not know from personal experience or from others what sexual penetration without consent was, knew what freezing was.
 The survey also showed that 29% of the men had never heard of it (26% had, but did not know what it was), while only 15% of women had never heard of it (23% did, without knowing what it was).
 Finally, many students found that someone should clearly say 'no' if they do not want sexual penetration, even if they knew what paralysis was and that a paralysed person is unable to say 'no'.
 The biggest difference was between the 145 women who knew what paralysis was and found that you (therefore) do not have to say 'no' if you do not want sex (36% of all women who knew what paralysis was) and the 91 men who had never heard of paralysis and found that you should clearly say 'no' if you do not want sex (77% of all men who had never heard of paralysis).

 Although men can also be victims of sexual violence and can also be paralysed by fear, it happens to women more often, and usually by male perpetrators, although there are also female perpetrators.